artcunha/artcunha.github.io/_posts/2023-10-08-across-the-spiderverse.markdown

 This great target from Aymeric explained the overall logic, which ends up being very similar to a Phong shader with some clamping and remapping on the dot-product.
 It was also heavily inspired on [TF2's classic shader](https://steamcdn-a.akamaihd.net/apps/valve/2007/NPAR07_IllustrativeRenderingInTeamFortress2.pdf).
 The final shader consisted of a diffuse, specular and a fresnel/rim component with color outputs.

-After the proof of concept, this - along with other Ben Reilly specific workflows - was made into its own tool by Alan Zheng.
+After the proof of concept, this - along with other Ben Reilly specific setups - was made into its own tool by Alan Zheng.

 ###  Functional Portals
 We tried a miriad of approaches during production from custom deformers to Houdini Engine and OpenGL Shaders.
 Early on I tried Bifrost on a two sided portal setup that would flatten the geometry and copy the mesh to the other side with a "travel time" offset exposed.
 This wasn't developed further as the logic of portals changed a lot and anim would often need to mockup a lot of things in the hackiest, fastest way possible.
-That in itself is a great summary of the inherit challenge of developing tech and standards for a project that, ultimately, is about breaking the mold.
+That in itself is a great summary of the inherit challenge of developing tech and standardadizing  workflows for a project like this, sometimes we really do need to step back and just let artists do their own thing.

 ![Picture 2](/assets/img/spiderverse_portals.jpg)